tpank/hpc1819/report.md

 Question which should be addressed in the report:(after making sure that the answers are correct we will put the answers in right positions in the report)

 1) Given the assumption that the degree and hence number of attractors is small, what is the smallest data type that can encode the attractor index associated with a pixel?
 Call this type TYPE_ATTR.
-It is signe char.
+It is signed char.

 2) Given the assumption that the number of iterations may be capped at a small value, what is the smallest data type that can encode the (capped) number of iterations till convergence associated with a pixel?
 Call this type TYPE_CONV.
 It is unsigned int.
 3) The absolute value of a complex number is the square root of its square norm.
 How can one avoid taking the square root?
-In particular, how can you avoid the use of the function cabs? creal and cimag functins are used to find the real and imaginary part of the complex number and then by the code line below we find the square of the absolute value and compare it with the 10^-6. real*real+imag*imag < LOWER_THRESHOLD * LOWER_THRESHOLD
+In particular, how can you avoid the use of the function cabs? creal and cimag functions are used to find the real and imaginary part of the complex number and then by the code line below we find the square of the absolute value and compare it with the 10^-6. real*real+imag*imag < LOWER_THRESHOLD * LOWER_THRESHOLD

 4) The square norm of a complex number is the sum of two squares.
 When computing it for a difference x - x’, how can one avoid computing twice the difference of the respective real and imaginary parts?